RuiFSP/100-days-of-code/r1-log.md

 Day14 - Final project for beginner section
 - Steps:
   - Breakdown the problem into smaller ones
-  - Make a Todo List for those problem
+  - Make a Todo List for those problems
     - start with the easiest item
     - Turn the problem into comments
     - write code -> run code -> fix code